jafioti/luminal/examples/llama/README.md

             You are a helpful AI assistant<|eot_id|><|start_header_id|>user<|end_header_id|> \
             Tell me a story about an AI and a human who work together to save the world<|eot_id|><|start_header_id|>assistant<|end_header_id|>'
             ```
-        - {INCOMPELTE}

 # Getting An Understanding of the Code
+- We're going to focus on the main() function in the code
-- we start off by parsing our arguments
+- we begin by parsing our arguments
     - `let cli_args = CLIArgs::parse();`
 - and then loading the tokenizer into memory
     - `let tokenizer = Tokenizer::from_file("setup/tokenizer.json").unwrap();`
     - note this comes from an external dependency on the `tokenizer` package
 - Now we start to hit the interesting parts, we need to setup our model as a graph within Luminal.
-Note, the entire section here is not actually inferencing anything but rather telling luminal what to expect at each stage so we can optimize our run
+Note, the entire section here is not actually inferencing but rather telling luminal what to expect at each stage so we can setup a compute graph to optimize our run
     - we begin by initializing our graph as cx and create an input tensor at the very beginning
     ```rs
         let mut cx = Graph::new();